Sweet Hawaiian-Style Rolls are a sweet and soft yeast roll in the same style as the crowd favorite Hawaiian bread at the grocery store.

 This recipe is for the rolls only.
 I have tried to make the big round loaves, but they are problematic.
 It’s challenging to get them cooked all the way through without the crust being too thick and dry.
 I’ll work on that another day.

-- Specifying exact baking times can be tricky in bread recipes.
-Of course, you don’t want your rolls to be overdone and dry or underdone and doughy.
+Specifying exact baking times can be tricky in bread recipes.
+Of course, you don’t want your rolls to be overdone and dry or underdone.
+But doughy isn’t good either.
 Use a thermometer if you have one and bake to 190 degrees F. Watch the rolls closely because your oven will invariably bake differently from mine, so the times given are not gospel.

-- The glaze is optional.
-If you observe the bread at the store, the rolls are unglazed, but the larger round loaves are glazed.
+The glaze is optional.
+If you examine the bread at the store, the rolls are unglazed, but the larger round loaves are glazed.
 Personally, I prefer my rolls glazed, so I’ve added the instructions here.
 You can see what they look like unglazed here.

 - 1/3 cup warm pineapple juice

 - 1/2 cup mashed potatoes

 - 2 tablespoons nonfat dried milk solids